maurasaxon/Saxon-Portfolio/Final_Project_MS.md

 # The Idea: Use Data Visualizations to Show Disparities in Maternal Health

-Project Outline
+Project Outline:

 From my degree in Public Health, I learned that Maternal and Child Health is a key indicator to the entire health of a nation.
 The United States spends the most on health care and delivery than any other developed country.
 Yet, we have some of the highest rates of Maternal Mortality.
 Labor and delivery is a scary thought to any new mother.
 White mothers encounter issues, but Black mothers are at an even greater risk of complications.
 Through this project, I plan to show data portraying the risks of becoming pregnant in the United States.
 I hope the reader understands how dangerous it is to give birth as a Black woman in the United States.
 There needs to be more emphasis on inclusive and preventative care that empowers minority mothers.

-Summary of Project
+Summary of Project:

 My initial idea was to discuss how Pittsburgh is a hub for healthcare, but black mothers here die in child-birth at an astounding rate.
 There was recently an article published about the high rates of maternal mortality in Pittsburgh, but I do not have access to their data, so I expanded the scope and will be looking at the entire Commonwealth of Pennsylvania and the nation.
 I found data on a state and national level about the lack of prenatal care available to Black mothers and noticed a correlation between no access to prenatal care and high mortality rates.
 From there, I decided to focus my project on the importance of preventative health and prenatal care for Black women.

-Sources
+Sources:

 The links below were my four main sources of data regarding Maternal Mortality rates and prenatal care.
 The article that sparked my interest in this topic for this project can be found here: https://www.wesa.fm/post/maternal-mortality-rates-black-women-pittsburgh-higher-most-other-us-cities#stream/0

+The following sources provided me with the data I visualized:

 https://www.health.pa.gov/topics/HealthStatistics/MinorityHealthStatistics/Documents/Minority_Maternal_and_Infant_Health_2016.pdf